Parental conflict

 It is evident that most parents do not want to intentionally harm their children, but their own life experiences and their lived experiences influences the way they communicate.
 This is highlighted in the following video Life is like a Jar of Marbles.mp4 – Google Drive

-For more information please contact the Parental Relationship Co-ordinator, Lorraine Rowlands, on 07890 959675 or email lorraine.rowlands@devon.gov.uk
+For more information about the training, or any aspect of parental conflict, please contact the Parental Relationship Co-ordinator, Lorraine Rowlands, on 01395 328905 or email lorraine.rowlands@devon.gov.uk

 Domestic Abuse